Your College Dorm and Dormmates: Fair Resource Sharing with Externalities: Utility Guarantees of EF and PEF Assignments

 \item If some agent $j \in X_2$ is not a friend of agent $i$, then agent $i$ must have as many friend in $X_1$ as in $X_2$ (otherwise, $e_i(X) < e_i(X^{i \exch j})$).
 It follows that

 so the second condition holds, too. \end{itemize}

 Since the choice of agent $i$ is arbitrary, this completes the proof. \end{Proof}

-We cannot hope to derive the same result beyond the above special settings.
+We cannot hope to derive the same result beyond the above two settings.
 The following example shows that Proposition \ref{lem:PEF-PPROP} does not hold when $c = 3$ and $m= 3$.

-\begin{example} Suppose that the instance is a dorm sharing instance with $c=3$ and $m=3$ (so there are $n=c\cdot m = 9$ agents).
+\begin{example} Let $c=3$ and $m=3$ (so there are $n=c\cdot m = 9$ agents).
 Agents 1, 2, 3, and 4 are friends with each other, agents 5 and 6 are friends with each other, and agents 7, 8, and 9 are friends with each other (see the externality graph in Figure \ref{figure:example:pef-pprop}).
-Suppose all the agents have the same value over the resources: with value $1$ for resource 1, value $2$ for resource 2, and value $3$ for resource 3.
+Suppose all the agents have the same value over the resources: with value $1$ for resource 1, value $2$ for resource 2, and value $3$ for resource 3. \end{example}

-The assignment $X=(X_1, X_2, X_3)$ with $X_1=\{1,2,3\}$, $X_2=\{4,5,6\}$ and $X_3 = \{7,8,9\}$ is PEF: other than agent 4, every agent either gets their favorite resource, or share a resource with a friend of theirs; agent 4 on the other hand gets a better resource than all of her friends.
-However, $X$ is not PPROP for agent 4 as she did not get her top 1 resource and has external value $0$.
+The assignment $X=(X_1, X_2, X_3)$ with $X_1=\{1,2,3\}$, $X_2=\{4,5,6\}$ and $X_3 = \{7,8,9\}$ is PEF: other than agent 4, every agent either gets their favorite resource, or share a resource with a friend; agent 4 on the other hand gets a better resource than all of her friends.
+However, $X$ does not satisfy the conditions in Proposition \ref{lem:PEF-PPROP} for agent 4.
+The resource she gets is more valuable than only one of the other resources, while $m/2 = 3/2 > 1$ in this case, so the first condition does not hold.
+Meanwhile, her external value is $0$, so the second condition does not hold, either.